nummacway/repro-carts/README.md

 - `$7002.0-1`: The 8 MiB multirom bank (OR mask shl 23)
 - `$7002.2`: Invoke MBC1 mode.
 This mode is not used by default menus.
 MBC1 mode doesn't quite behave like a real MBC1:
   - `$2000-$3FFF` area register: 0 is 0.
 This is the most important bug here.
-  - `$3000-$3FFF` area register: Effectively unavailable if `$7002.5` is clear (even if it is useless because `$7002.6` is set as well).
-In other words: MBC1 mode cannot improve 32 KiB RAM games.
+  - `$3000-$3FFF` area register: Effectively unavailable if `$7002.5` is clear (even if it is useless because `$7002.6` is set and overrides it).
+In other words: MBC1 mode cannot improve 32 KiB RAM games (only two MBC5-incompatible MBC1 games with 32 KiB of RAM are known to exist, _Fushigi no Dungeon - Fuurai no Shiren GB - Tsukikage Mura no Kaibutsu (Japan)_ and _Nihon Daihyou Team France de Ganbare! - J.League Supporter Soccer (Japan)_).
 I consider this a bug.
   - `$4000-$5FFF` area register: For the ROM, this is interpreted complementedly (bitwise NOT).
 It defaults to 0, so if you map a total area of 2 MiB, it defaults to the last 512 KiB of that.
 Therefore, if you want to use MBC1 mode with ROMs larger than 512 KiB, you must divide your ROM into 512 KiB blocks and write them in reserve order.
 Writes (over the full area) affect ROM (if at least 1 MiB) and RAM (if not locked with bit 5).
 If `$7001` is set to less than `$C0` (which makes no sense for MBC1; only checked `$00` though), it is instead treated as if it was `$C0` in conjunction with this register.
 This means that even if you map 8 MiB, writing `$03` into this register will give you the first 512 KiB of that, not the fourth-to-last from a 8 MiB or (taking `$3000` into account) 4 MiB area.
   - `$6000-$7FFF` area register: Unavailable.
 Locked in advanced mode (like you wrote `$01` there).
 - `$7002.3`: Unknown, never set.